Google Cloud is a public cloud computing platform.

 Image Alt Text:google3 Select an appropriate region and zone

 To view the latest information on which available regions and zones support Arm-based servers, see the Compute Engine documentation .
-To filter for Arm-based machines, click on Select a machine type, then select T2A from the pull-down menu.
+To filter for Arm-based machines, click on Select a machine type, then select C4A or T2A from the pull-down menu.

 Image Alt Text:google4 Check which regions and zones support Arm-based machines